-During my eight month internship at IO-Interactive I worked on finishing up Hitman 2, the live content and the two expansion packs.
-On the live content I designed Challenge Packs, an Elusive Target and my own side-mission.
-I also worked on the upcoming expansion packs.
-These will be revealed when they are released.
+During my eight month internship at IO-Interactive I worked on Hitman 2, its live content along with the two expansion packs.
+On the live content I designed Challenge Packs, an Elusive Target and my own bonus mission.
+I also worked on the two expansion packs for the game.

 For the first expansion pack I got full reigns on making my own mission for the Santa Fortuna-map.
 I wanted to utilize the jungle area of the map both because it would fit the character and also because there wasn’t too much going on there on the main mission on that map.